sy2002/zxuno4mega65/doc/wiki/Getting-Started.md

 ```

 4. The CPU is now running at 7.0 MHz instead of the ZX Spectrum's standard 3.5 MHz.
 The game is now a lot of more fun to play.

+### Using ESXDOS

+You can use the following commands in 48k BASIC.
+Always write them as shown here, with a trailing `.` (dot):

+* `.ls`: Browse the current directly
+* `.cd`: Change directory
+* `.tapein`: Mount `.tap` file.
+Run it without parameters to learn more.
+* Browse the `/BIN` folder to discover more commands

+Here is an [outdated manual](http://www.benophetinternet.nl/hobby/vanmezelf/ESXDOS%20manual.pdf) for ESXDOS.
+There does not seem to be anything newer nor seems to be an official manual by ESXDOS' creators.